RickStrahl/Westwind.AspNetCore.Markdown/readme.md

 ```

 #### Overriding the Html Tag Blacklist
-The HTML Tag Blacklist used when when StripScripttags is set to `true` can be overridden via the Config object's `HtmlTagBlackList` property during configuration:
+The HTML Tag Blacklist used when when `sanitizeHtml` is set to `true` can be overridden via the Config object's `HtmlTagBlackList` property during configuration:

 ```cs
 public void ConfigureServices(IServiceCollection services)